300 North Meridian

 300 North Meridian is a high rise in Indianapolis, Indiana.
 Construction started in 1987, financed by Browning Investments.
 The architects, Haldeman Miller Bregman Hamann (now BOKA Powell), built the outside with brownish-reddish granite and black windows, and capped the skyscraper with a copper-colored dome.
 Only the eastern side rises to the full height of the building; the northern and southern sides rise in a staircase shape toward the east.
 The architects intended 300 North Meridian's design to echo the adjacent Chamber of Commerce building.
 It was completed in 1989 and is currently the fifth-tallest building in the city.

 300 North Meridian is primarily used for office space, although 9 of its floors are occupied by a parking garage.
 Of the building's 509,582 square feet of space, only 347,551 square feet are usable by offices.
 As of February 2014, 17.5% of the usable office space is vacant, and the building is owned by REI Real Estate Services.
-The building was valued at $39 million in 2013.
+The building was valued by Marion County Assessor at $39 million in 2013.
+However, the value for that year was later readjusted to $29 million following findings by the Indiana Board of Tax Review in 2019.

 One of the main tenants of 300 North Meridian is the law firm Faegre Drinker Biddle & Reath, known as Baker & Daniels at the time of construction.
 The group has a lobby on the 25th floor.
+Other tenants of the building include First Financial Bank, Ogletree Deakins, and Wells Fargo.